 What is Dementia?

 Dementia is a collective medical term used to describe cognitive decline caused due to the damage of nerve cells in the brain.
 The disease is characterised by memory loss.
-But memory loss might have other causes and can not be the only deciding factor of Dementia.
+But memory loss might have other causes and cannot be the only deciding factor of Dementia.

 What are the symptoms of Dementia?